Yale-BIM/f21-assignments/assignment-0/README.md

 - **V-2.** Add the `commit SHA` that corresponds to the final version of your code to your report.
 This version of the code is what will be used to evaluate this assignment.

+- **V-1a.
+(5pt extra credit)** Record your screen (e.g., with [kazam](https://launchpad.net/kazam)) as the
+robot is changing its pose in RViz and reaching the desired poses.
+Turn this video into an animated gif, e.g., with ffmpeg and imagemagick as indicated in [this code snipped](https://gitlab.com/snippets/1743818), and include it to your README.md file to demonstrate the execution of the switch_poses.py node in your documentation.

+     > Add the animated gif to your repository so that it's displayed in the GitLab page when your README.md file is rendered on the web.
+More information on including images in GitLab's markdown can be found [here](https://docs.gitlab.com/ee/user/markdown.html#images).